abadid/cmsc424-spring2023/project0/README.md

 We will use GitHub to distribute the assignments, and other class materials.
 Our use of git/github for the class will be minimal.

-#### Just Cloning the Class Repository
+#### Clone the Class Repository

-You don't need a GitHub account for just cloning the class repository.
-Just install git (on Windows, http://gitforwindows.org/ is helpful) and then run:
+You don't need a GitHub account to clone the class repository.
+Simply install git (on Windows, http://gitforwindows.org/ is helpful) and then run:

 `git clone https://github.com/abadid/cmsc424-spring2023.git`